 Financial assistance is awarded for outstanding scholarship and professional promise without consideration of financial need.
 Matriculated full- and part-time students are eligible for scholarships.
-Matriculated full-time students are also eligible for graduate assistantships.
-Students awarded assistantships are assigned to work with College of Business faculty or staff.
+Matriculated full-time students also are eligible for graduate assistantships.
+Students awarded assistantships are assigned to work with Saunders College of Business faculty or staff.
 All applicants are automatically reviewed for these awards.
-Several alternative loan programs and federal and state programs are also available.
-Please contact the Office of Financial Aid and Scholarships for further information.
+Several alternative loan programs and federal and state programs also are available.
+Please contact the Office of Financial Aid and Scholarship for further information.